 As for me, I will always have hope; I will praise you more and more (Psalm 71:14)

-In this time of anxiety and uncertainty, let us remember there is always someone we can rely on.
+Even as restrictions lift, there is still anxiety so let us remember there is always someone we can rely on.
 May we start each day thanking him for all he has done for us and holding this gratitude before us as a beacon of hope.

 Father, we thank you for your promise to always be with us no matter our circumstances and we hold on to that promise now, as we feel anxious and uncertain as each day goes by.
 May we remember that through you all things were created, that you have supremacy over everything and nothing is impossible for you.
 You are our hope and we praise you.
 Amen